 “Unlike many protein-based toxins, the Afp is very stable.
 It remains active at high temperatures (up to 45°C) and can tolerate a broad range of solvents and pH conditions,” says Dr Mark Hurst, the scientist leading the research programme.

 “This, along with the fact it contains no DNA and its extremely small size, makes it ideal for delivering insect toxins.”

-“Based on our previous success in expressing and manipulating the AfP, it’s likely we can reprogram this unique nano-machine,” says Dr Hurst.
+“Based on our previous success in expressing and manipulating the AfP(external link), it’s likely we can reprogram this unique nano-machine,” says Dr Hurst.